-In short, Arise acts as an intermediate that link reputable companies with virtual agents through their system solution.
-It is a licensed corporation that offers legitimate work from home opportunity.
+In short, Arise acts as an intermediate that links reputable companies with virtual agents through their system solution.
+It is a licensed corporation that offers legitimate work from home opportunities.
 However, when working in this type of client-business ecosystem, keep in mind that you are hired as an independent contractor so there are pros and cons involved which we’ll discuss later.

 Who Is Suitable For This Job?